 - Please remember that international student and scholar advisors are available by appointment or during walk-in hours at each campus international center if you have questions or need advice.

-The recent White House executive orders regarding immigration and travel do not impact domestic travel within the United States.
-Nevertheless, additional caution and planning is wise in order to minimize possible disruption in travel plans.
+While the executive orders regarding immigration and travel (also known as the “Travel Ban”) do not automatically impact domestic travel within the United States, additional caution and planning is wise in order to minimize possible disruption in travel plans.

-Community members should familiarize themselves with university policies and procedures regarding taking university-owned electronic devices out of the country, storing sensitive, proprietary or privileged university data on personal devices and safe computing practices for international and domestic travel.
+Prior to taking university-owned electronic devices out of the country, community members should familiarize themselves with international laws and university policies and procedures regarding such electronic devices and taking them out of the country; storing sensitive, proprietary or privileged university data on personal devices; and safe computing practices for international and domestic travel.
 Before taking university-owned devices or sensitive, proprietary, or privileged university data out of the country, consult with your department leadership and IT team to develop an effective data security plan.
-Resource information is available under the pre-departure planning section of the Global Michigan website.
+Also, you must make sure to comply with the laws of the country to which you will be traveling, which may be quite restrictive toward or prohibitive of data security mechanisms such as encryption.
+Resource information is available under the pre- departure planning section of the Global Michigan website.

-Please direct initial inquiries regarding travel concerns to your campus international center or the Global Engagement Team within the Office of the Provost. email@example.com.
+Please direct initial inquiries regarding travel concerns to your campus International Center or e-mail the Global Engagement Team of the Office of the Provost at email@example.com.

 - U-M Dearborn Office of International Affairs: https://umdearborn.edu/offices/international-affairs